 Unopened packs from 1977 are still around but not the easiest to find and certainly are the scarcest of all of the Burger King issues.
 Why?
 Likely for two reasons.
 First, the cards were only released in a single market making their mass availability much more scarce.
 In addition, you can bet that many collectors opened them in search of the missing Piniella card, which was tougher to find.
 Unlike other Burger King sets where you can occasionally find even full boxes, unopened packs from the 1977 set are much more difficult to find.

-Sets, on the other hand, are easy to secure and those with the Piniella card are often found in the $15 – $30 range.
+Sets, on the other hand, are easy to secure and those with the Piniella card are often found for under $50.